 Create a simple yet professional email account can make you seem more like an adult to employers.
 This seems like a trivial thing but it is important as it forms the first impression.

 3. Do your research

 Research about everything before you jump into clicking the apply button.
 Research about the company, the position you are applying for and even the company’s social media page.
+Singapore has many high paying jobs available in the market.
 Ensure that the job descriptions and the company culture match your own perception of the company or the job.
 Don’t blindly apply for the job because of the job title or the company name.